 - Does anything look wrong?
 Is the casing cracked or is the cable worn?
 Are there scorch marks on the plug?
 If it’s arrived in nothing but pristine condition, then alarm bells should be ringing

-If you start using it and you can smell burning, see smoke or the casing feels hot to the touch, turn it off and unplug it straight away.
+If you start using the electrical equipment and you can smell burning, see smoke or the casing feels hot to the touch, turn it off and unplug it straight away.

 Electrical Safety First has created a useful Chrome extension called Check it out.
 This reviews online sellers on Amazon and eBay and lets you know if the product could potentially be counterfeit.